 No matter how extensive your campaign is, to make its supplementary marketing material you need typefaces to accompany other elements of design.
 Custom and themed fonts are used for print, electronic media and outdoor promotional activities during the holiday season.

 While earlier the use of typefaces was limited to making the written content stand out, today typeface plays a much more important role in graphic design.
 Since the inception of the art of typography, typefaces have the power to replace images.
 Realizing this, designers and marketers want branding stationery to be created with carefully chosen fonts.

 Thus, design companies and individuals are increasingly and continuously making new typefaces to cater to this demand.
-Some charge for their creations while many typefaces are free for everyone from repositories like 1001freefonts, Dafont, Fontspace, and Fontsquirrel etc. These online platforms offer thousands of options of fonts to choose from and download.
+Some charge for their creations while many typefaces are free for everyone from repositories like 1001freefonts, Dafont, Fontspace, and Fontsquirrel etc. These online platforms offer thousands of options of best holiday fonts to choose from and download.

 Starting from the end of October until January, New Year – marketers and designers are occupied with their task to promote brands, products and services.
 They make themed print, electronic and outdoor marketing material.

 For this reason, designers need to have a sharp understanding of all aspects of design.
 Typeface is one chunk of any design that is essential; and represents textual information.
 Typeface is also used to create background textures by using overlapping and transparency tools in design programs.
 Also, type can be used to symbolize an object.